Bandyer/Bandyer-Chat-Widget/README.md

 The userDetailsProvider is optional, but if defined must be a function.

-This function takes an array of string (userAlias) as the only input parameter and must return a Promise that contains an Array of objects, one object for each userAlias provided as input.
+This function takes an array of String (userAlias) as the only input parameter and must return a Promise that contains an Array of objects, one object for each userAlias provided as input.

 **Performance considerations**
 The userDetailsProvider function is called and waited internally for up to 1200 ms, otherwise it default to the default provider logic.